Saimon1520/Saimon1520/README.md

 **Web Area Leader | CODE-IN (08/2022 - 12/2023)**
 - Responsible for organizing and planning the web area.
-- Scriptwriter and developer in Godot and React.
+- Developer in React.

 **Video Game Area Member | CODE-IN (05/2022 - 10/2024)**
 - Planned and documented the website for Aguas Zarcas Association.
 - Developed using React.
+- Scriptwriter.

 ---